MichalGow/wingsuit-primer/README.md

 with [Drupal](https://www.drupal.org/) via [Wingsuit](https://wingsuit-designsystem.github.io/).

-This combination address one of the biggest criticisms against Drupal, that the frontend development has a too steep a curve, and that it requires only Drupal professionals.
+This combination address one of the biggest criticisms against Drupal, that the frontend development has a too steep learning curve, and that it requires only Drupal professionals.

 With [Storybook](https://storybook.js.org/), it does not.
 All the designer/frontend developer needs to know are frontend technologies like CSS, JS and Twig.
 See below for a __Step-by-step example of a frontend change__.